 Get competitive with a game of putt-putt

 Putt-putt in the Mile High got a major makeover thanks to the addition of Urban Putt.
 Now you can go for that hole in one all year long, no matter the weather, ‘cause this steampunk-themed course is totally indoors.
 Bonus: They’ve also got a full bar and serve dinner.
 Just don’t get too competitive with your plus one, chief.

 Wanna feel like a badass on date night?
 Head to Bad Axe Throwing.
 I don’t know, but there’s just something about hurling large, sharp objects at a target that really ups the stakes on your bonding time.
 PLUS you can get some serious insight into that special someone’s ability to defend you in a zombie apocalypse situation.
-Right now, they’re only taking reservations for groups of four or more, so go double date-style, or head in during their walk-in hours.
+Go double date-style, or head in during their walk-in hours.

 Put your problem solving skills to the test at an escape room

 Role playing takes on a whole new meaning at Solutions Lounge where you’ll have to work together to get out of some sticky situations.
 Can your skills as a team help you find the killer on the Budapest Express train, or solve a murder mystery in a Scotish mansion?
 Only time will tell, and there’s not a lot of it.
 But one thing’s for sure, afterwards you’ll probably need a drink -- which they happily offer along with a full menu (don’t miss the bacon mac & cheese).